Zechiax/BulkRenamer/README.md

 - \[C] - Counter, settings is available in the interface, you can set the starting value, step and number of digits (padding)

 ## Plugin interface

+One can write own plugins/masks for the app.
+To do so, one needs to implement the `RenamePlugin` interface, optionally `RenamePluginBase` as it contains some helper methods.